Fraser Island Australia

 Fishing Fraser Island: Seventy Five Mile Beach

-Then there is more driving along the Seventy Five Mile Beach until you
+Further north there is more driving along the Seventy Five Mile Beach

 get to Indian Head, where you have good views over the ocean and can